cameronhunter/generator-alexa-skill/README.md

 npm run prepublish
 ```

-This creates `dist/package.zip` exposing a single handler called `index.handler`, which you can upload to AWS Lambda.
+This creates `dist/package.zip` which you can upload to AWS Lambda.
+The package exposes a single handler called `index.handler`.

 ## License